mckennapsean/dissertation/content/08-discuss.md

-overall goal of this work is to help guide visualization designers through the design process, encourage visualization designers to consider new design methods for generation or evaluation, and assist the compact communication of a design process, as in [@fig:timeline].
+overall goal of this work is to help guide visualization designers through the design process, encourage visualization designers to consider new design methods for generation or evaluation, and assist the compact communication of a design process, as in [@fig:timelines].
 We consider all design models to be a work-in-progress, and the design activity framework is by no means excluded.
 Further validating this framework against additional visualization design projects and in more pedagogical settings remains an interesting avenue for